Andrew-9/Rabbit/README.md

 # Rabbit
 Rabbit - An adorable rabbit bot with over 260+ commands He is very obedient and can help you setup your server.
+The bot has a lot of functionalities with an advance server setup settings which includes a bunch of commands that are package into one grand command. this source code will be constantly updated with new features and functions. you can support the development of this project [Here](https://donatebot.io/checkout/696724967907393537)

 [![Discord Banner](https://media.discordapp.net/attachments/711910361133219903/880873445951430686/banner.jpg?width=851&height=613)](https://rabbit.fumigram.com/)